August 23, 2016

 Choosing a Dehumidifier or Humidifier

-It is important to choose the humidifier that is the right size for the space where you plan to use it.
-There are various types of humidifiers available in the market including tower, tabletop, console, and whole house humidifiers.
+It is important to choose the humidifier that is the right size for space where you plan to use it.
+There are various types of humidifiers available in the market including a tower, tabletop, console, and whole-house humidifiers.
 Whole house humidifiers are the ones that are integrated with your HVAC system.
 You can also choose between hot mist and cool mist models.

 When choosing a dehumidifier, you should be careful about the capacity.
-You can choose between portable and a whole house dehumidifier.
+You can choose between a portable and a whole-house dehumidifier.
 Do not forget to check the safety listing before you purchase a humidifier or dehumidifier.

 St. Louis Heating and Cooling

 Most humidifiers and dehumidifiers come with a host of features, and you may find it difficult to choose the one that best suits your needs.
 It is best to discuss your situation with a St. Louis heating and cooling expert.
 At Scott-Lee Heating we can inspect your home and suggest the best possible solution.
 Call (314) 200-0788 to speak with a service technician at Scott-Lee today!